- Many colleges are experiencing sharp increases in COVID-19 cases after classes resumed last month.

 At Auburn University, COVID-19 cases quintupled from the first week of school to the second, rising from 41 the week of August 8 to 208 the week of August 15th to 21st.

-The University of Alabama has likewise seen more than 1,000 new positive cases in its first 2 weeks since the college reopened.
+The University of Alabama likewise saw more than 1,000 new positive cases in its first 2 weeks since the college reopened.

 The University of North Carolina at Chapel Hill opened in-person for a week and then promptly went fully virtual for the fall semester after 135 positive cases blossomed from August 10th to 16th.